-Three hour meeting with Camden Officers and analysis of Veolia contract reveals Camden’s complicity in Veolia’s shortcuts.
+Three hour on-street meeting with Camden officers and analysis of Veolia contract reveals Camden’s complicity in Veolia’s shortcuts.

 As we waited outside Kings Cross Methodist Church for Fraser Valdez from Camden, we anxiously looked up at all the windows before us, wondering if we had been set up.
 Perhaps they had posted a sniper at one of those windows?